Leading from Behind

 Leading from behind

 Leading from behind is an innovative leadership philosophy that diverges significantly from traditional top-down or directive leadership models.
-It emphasizes the idea of a leader not being at the forefront, directing and dictating, but rather guiding and supporting from the rear.
+It emphasizes the idea of great leaders not being at the forefront, directing and dictating, but rather guiding and supporting from the rear.

 This approach allows team members to take the lead in decision-making and problem-solving, fostering an environment of empowerment and collaboration.